 Choosing Daylight Light Bulbs

-When choosing daylight light bulbs it’s worth noting that light bulbs with a ‘daylight’ colour temperature are not the same as ‘full-spectrum daylight’ bulbs which are used to treat Seasonal Affective Disorder (SAD).
+When choosing daylight light bulbs it’s worth noting that light bulbs with a ‘daylight’ colour temperature are not the same as ‘full-spectrum daylight’ light bulbs which are used to treat Seasonal Affective Disorder (SAD).
 The latter produce light across the whole colour spectrum (rather than just mimicking the colour of daylight).

 Daylight Light Bulbs